Pelagic Ecologist

 Eco-ICE: Ecological Impact Assessment of Earth Cooling Experiments in the Arctic

-- Start date
+- Start date:

 - 1 June, 2025

-- End date
+- End date:

 - 31 May, 2029

-Eco-ICE studies whether artificially making Arctic sea ice thicker could harm ocean life.
-We’re creating a set of safety guidelines that can be used to check if future climate cooling projects might damage the environment.
+Eco-ICE studies whether making Arctic sea ice thicker could harm ocean life.
+We’re creating a set of safety guidelines that can be used to check if future climate projects might damage the environment.

-Why this matters
+Why this matters Creating Standards for Climate Experiments

 Cutting carbon emissions is our main way to tackle climate change.
 But some scientists are also looking at other methods to help cool the planet.
 Right now, there’s no standard way to check if these methods might harm nature.
 Without proper checks, projects meant to help could accidentally damage ecosystems.
-Eco-ICE is creating tools to help decision-makers work out if climate projects are safe.
+Eco-ICE creates tools to help decision-makers work out if climate projects are safe.

 Who is involved?